SimunKaracic/Kamon/CONTRIBUTING.md

 -------------------------------

-If you don't see any metrics at all or features are not working maybe you have a setup or configuration problem, to address this kind of problems please send us a emails to our [mailing list] and we will reply as soon as we can!
+If you don't see any metrics at all or features are not working maybe you have a setup or configuration problem, to address this kind of problems please open a new [discussion] and we will reply as soon as we can!
 Again, please include the relevant version and current setup information to speed up the process.
-If you are in doubt of whether you have a bug or a configuration problem, email us and we will take care of openning a issue if necessary.
+If you are in doubt of whether you have a bug or a configuration problem, just open a discussion and we'll turn it into an issue if it's a bug.

 If you want to make a code contribution to the project
 ------------------------------------------------------